ryan-suk/EmpowerHPVx/Prelim Data/README.md

 # A Pilot NLP Study of Public Questions and Concerns About HPV Vaccination Among Adults Aged 27–45
-## * Refinement ongoing -- outputs will change as models improve.
+## * Refinement ongoing -- outputs may change as models improve.

 ## 👥 Investigators